 - reauth-needed: server-side application requires a new authentication trial, regardless of the current status. - invalid-parameters: authentication was not even tried in the server-side because some parameters are not acceptable. - internal-error: authentication was not even tried in the server-side because there is some troubles on the server-side. - user-unknown: a special case of auth-failed, suggesting that the provided user-name is invalid.
 The use of this parameter is NOT RECOMMENDED for security implications, except for special-purpose applications which makes this value sense. - invalid-credential: ditto, suggesting that the provided user-name was valid but authentication was failed.
 The use of this parameter is NOT RECOMMENDED as the same as the above. - authz-failed: authentication was successful, but access to the specified resource is not authorized to the specific authenticated user.
-(It is different from 403 responses which suggest that the reason of inaccessibility is other that authentication.)
+(It might be used along with either 401 or 403 status to indicate that the authentication result is one of highly likely reasons for the failed authorization.)

-The algorithm specified in this header will determine the types (among those defined in Section 3) and the values for $K{c1}$ , $K{s1}$ , $VK_c$ and $VK_s$ .
+The algorithm specified in this header will determine the types (among those defined in Section 3) and the values for K{c1} , K{s1} , VK_c and VK_s .